Table of Contents

 It’s like having a dresser with some drawers that are the same size.
 To make it easier to move to another room, you take the drawers out.
 When you put it in its new spot, the drawers go back in, but they might not be in the same spots they were before.

 As previously mentioned, your body starts losing its ability to generate and repair collagen in your 30s.
 We also discussed that collagen goes to where your body determines it’s needed.

 Your joints obviously need collagen, so your body will divert some amino acids there.
 The question remains though: will it make a difference?

 - A 24-week study involving collegiate athletes sought to determine if collagen hydrolysate (type ii collagen) could support joint health.
 97 athletes completed comparative tests when at rest and moving to determine any differences between placebo and collagen.
 Researchers found that collagen is effective at supporting joint health—whether at rest or when a joint is doing work.

 - A study with 250 people taking collagen peptides over a 6 month period also showed collagen can support joint health.
 However, it was noted people with lower protein intake prior to the study saw better results.

 - Two randomized controlled trials sought to discover the impact of collagen peptides over a 12 week period.
 In this case, two different groups were tested to determine if age could be a factor: one with a mean average of 24 years, and another at 50 years.
 Both studies found collagen supported joint health whether activity- or functional-related.

-The short answer is yes, collagen can support your joint health.
+The short answer is yes, collagen can support your joint health and maybe even relieve joint pain.
 However, there’s a key to helping unlock these benefits (more on this later).